WhitelistVideo

 High-Risk vs. Low-Risk Activities

-• Private conversations with friends
+• Private jokes with friends in text threads.

-• Social media interactions with classmates
+• Normal social media interactions with classmates.

-• Personal diary apps and notes
+• Personal notes or digital diaries.

 The WhitelistVideo Approach

-• ✅ Limit YouTube to pre-approved educational channels
+• Limit YouTube to pre-approved educational channels.

-• ✅ Block inappropriate content algorithmically
+• Block inappropriate content at the source.

-• ❌ Monitor text messages
+• Read text messages or DMs.

-• ❌ Track location
+• Track GPS location.

-• ❌ Log browsing outside YouTube
+• Log browsing history outside of YouTube.

 Building Trust While Maintaining Safety